Why The Long Run Is Your Most Important Workout

 Tips for the long run

 Build up slowly!
 It’s easy to see all the benefits of the long run and want to start running longer as soon as possible.
-However, towards the end of the long run when you are most tired is when you are most susceptible to injury.
+However, towards the end of the long run when you are most tired, you are most susceptible to injury.

-You become fully glycogen depleted after roughly 90 minutes, however your glycogen stores will be very low after 60 minutes and you will start getting a lot of benefits for everything you do after 60 minutes.
-When I used to do 15 mile long runs, I would say I get most of the benefits from the last 3 miles.
+You become fully glycogen depleted after roughly 90 minutes, however, your glycogen stores will be very low after 60 minutes and you will start getting a lot of benefits for everything you do after 60 minutes.
+When I used to do 15-mile long runs, I would say I got most of the benefits from the last 3 miles.

 Take it slowly.
-This is especially important if you are on 3 sessions a week because your long run becomes a session which you go into tired so you cannot afford to do it fast!
-However, if you are someone who is on 2 sessions a week and have an easy day before and after your long run then I highly recommend you try out some long run workouts.
+This is especially important if you are on 3 sessions a week because your long run becomes a session in which you get tired so you cannot afford to do it fast!
+However, if you are someone who is on 2 sessions a week and has an easy day before and after your long run then I highly recommend you try out some long run workouts.

 Stick to softer surfaces.
-You will take a lot of steps on a long run so you can save your legs by sticking to softer surfaces such as grass or trail.
+You will take a lot of steps in the long run so you can save your legs by sticking to softer surfaces such as grass or trails.

-Take your post-run recovery serious after.
-There is no point in doing a really good long run and not doing all the proper recovery afterwards, as you will not be able to get the proper adaptations from the long run.
+Take your post-run recovery seriously after.
+There is no point in doing a really good long run and not doing all the proper recovery afterward, as you will not be able to get the proper adaptations in the long run.

 Comments